AranPurdy/MSc_AranPurdy/README.md

 **By this point, the User will have selected an imputation and pretreatment that best suits their data**

+9. To compare concordance between thresholds **(Threshold_Test.ipynb)**: This script compares top PC1 and PC2 metabolite loadings across three thresholds in the form of a heatmap
+10. GFP Kinetics **(GFP_Kinetics.ipynb)**: From GFP kinetics file, user will select two replicate columns and plot GFP kinetics over time

 ## Pathway mapping
 - Use **Pathway_Mapping.ipynb**: This script maps a list of metabolites to relevant pathways. **NOTE** This script is not perfect and pathway mapping should ideally be supplemented with additional methods such as MetaboAnalyst or PathBank (https://www.metaboanalyst.ca/ https://pathbank.org/) or a manual approach mapping metabolites to central pathways (eg. nucleotide metabolism, amino acid metabolism, TCA cycle, glycolysis/gluconeogenesis)